By Kym Campbell, BSc. | Updated September 30th, 2022

 “the metformin I started taking for fertility made me bleed for over 20 days and I had to go to urgent care due to anemia.”

-The take-home here is that metformin may be a safer drug, but it’s not without its risks.
+The take home here is that metformin may be a safer drug, but it’s not without its risks.

-7. There Are Better Alternatives
+7. There Are Better Alternatives for Insulin Resistance

 The effectiveness of alternatives to metformin for PCOS is one of the biggest reasons not to take this drug.

 A 2019 meta-analysis compared the insulin-sensitizing effects of myo-inositol and metformin.
-Straight myo-inositol was found to be as good as metformin.
-Myo-inositol also performed as well as metformin when it came to improving testosterone levels, body mass index, and more [11].
+Again, myo-inositol was found to be as good as metformin.
+Myo-inositol also performed as well as metformin when it came to improving testosterone levels, body mass index, and more [30].

 Like inositol supplements, berberine is generally well-tolerated.
 This means fewer side effects and less disruption to your everyday life.
 It’s important to keep in mind though, that berberine is not safe during pregnancy.